Logo

 U

 In the preceding section, you saw new GCSE grades explained in great detail.
-In this section, you will look at the difference between the new and old grading systems and will be more lucid about the swap that occurred this year.
+In this section, you will look at the new GCSE grades compared to old grading systems and will be more lucid about the swap that occurred this year.
 So, let us see what those differences are.

 Difference Between New and Old Grading System